winningproduct/learn-portal/content/1-explore/04-personas.md

   Identify trends, you should understand that different groups of people have a novel approach to the subject.

 - Create separate personas :
-  All of the main Personas templates consists of the following main elements.
+  All of the main personas templates consists of the following key elements.
   - Photo : To emphasize the age and experience attached to this persona
   - Name : To relate to the persona
   - Persona Group : Describes the user group this persona represents. i.e Administrator or Customer
   - Description :  Background details about the character
-  - Job titles and major responsibilities: Identify what job titles are represented by this persona and what are their respossibilities.
+  - Job titles and major responsibilities: Identify what job titles are represented by this persona and what are their responsibilities.
   - Demographics: Describe demographics such as age, education, ethnicity, and family status
   - Problems : List of problems that each persona faces
   - Goals: The goals and tasks they are trying to complete using the application